-Due to the theme of this trip (Food & Wine) we are only accepting travellers 18 years or older.
+Due to the theme of this trip (Food & Wine) we are only accepting travellers 18 years or older on this Morocco tour.

 There is no upper age limit for this trip, but you should consider the above fitness requirements prior to booking.
 If you are 75 years or over, you will be asked to complete our Health Check Form and have your medical practitioner sign it to confirm you are in good health and able to participate safely on this trip.

-Please note that comprehensive travel insurance is a condition of travel with Inverted Atlas.
+Please note that comprehensive travel insurance is a condition of travel with Inverted Atlas on this Morocco food tour.
 Insurance must include provision for medical situations, emergency medical repatriation to your home country and personal liability at a minimum.
 Proof of valid travel insurance will be requested by your trip leader on arrival at the pre-departure meeting.
 Please have this paperwork available for them.
 If you are unable to provide proof of comprehensive travel insurance, you may not be allowed to join the trip and no refund will be payable.